Unity-Technologies/BuildReportInspector/com.unity.build-report-inspector/README.md

 Once these steps are complete, an .ipa bundle will be inside the directory, saved in step 7.
 This process can also be automated using the `xcodebuild` command line tool.
-After the .ipa bundle is provided, the iOS-specific information is added to the BuildReportInspector UI automatically.
+After the .ipa bundle is provided, the report information is added to the BuildReportInspector UI automatically.